Skip to content

 An AI chatbot on your site that answers in good Dutch from your own FAQ, product documentation and policy rules.
 No invented answers, no generic "training data", but source validation and escalation when the bot is uncertain.
 Feels like a Dutch-native product, not a translated English bot.

-We build the knowledge base from your existing Dutch-language content, vector-index it via Weaviate, PGVector or Pinecone (EU-hosted) and test the bot on hundreds of real customer questions before go-live.
+The knowledge base is built from your existing Dutch-language content, vector-indexed via Weaviate, PGVector or Pinecone (EU-hosted) and the bot is tested on hundreds of real customer questions before go-live.
 With missing or unclear sources the bot refuses to answer and hands off to a human with full context.

 WhatsApp AI chatbot via Business API